Danish Kaneria: Tests

-In 2006 and 2007, Kaneria played 20 Test matches for Pakistan taking 77 wickets including a five-wicket haul against West Indies at Multan in November 2006.
+In 2006 and 2007, Kaneria played 20 Test matches for Pakistan taking 77 wickets including a five-wicket haul against West Indies at Multan in November 2006 despite conceding 26 runs in an over to Brian Lara.
 He did not play international cricket in 2008.
 During the last years of his Test career, Kaneria played an important role in Pakistan's Test wins over West Indies, England and India.
 In December 2009, he took seven wickets 168 in the first innings of the third Test match against New Zealand at the McLean Park, Napier.
 Pakistan managed to draw that game.
 This was his fourth seven-wicket haul in an innings.

 He played his last Test match against England at the Trent Bridge, Nottingham.
 Kaneria's Test career lasted almost ten years; he played 61 matches during his career taking 261 wickets at the average of 34.79.
 He took 15 five-wicket hauls and four four-wicket hauls.
 Kaneria took seven and six wickets in an innings on four and three occasions respectively.
 He achieved ten wickets in a Test match two time.
 He also scored 360 runs at the average of over seven runs whereas his highest in an innings remained 29 runs.
 Kaneria holds the record for most wickets by any Pakistani spin bowler, and the fourth highest wicket taker of Pakistan in Test cricket, only behind Wasim Akram, Waqar Younis and Imran Khan.